On universal classes of Lyapunov functions for linear switched systems: Universal classes of common Lyapunov functions

-Similar to Proposition~\ref{p-basic-universal}, the following straightforward converse Lyapunov result links the uniform stability of $(\Sigma_\M)$ with the existence of a nonstrict common Lyapunov function. \begin{proposition} Assume that $\M\subset M_n(\R)$ is bounded and $(\Sigma_\M)$ is uniformly stable.
-Then the convex and absolutely homogeneous function of degree one
+Similar to Proposition~\ref{p-basic-universal}, the following converse Lyapunov result links the uniform stability of $(\Sigma_\M)$ with the existence of a nonstrict common Lyapunov function, see e.g. \cite[Theorem 2.2]{jungers}. \begin{proposition} Assume that $\M\subset M_n(\R)$ is bounded and $(\Sigma_\M)$ is uniformly stable.
+Then the function

-is a nonstrict common Lyapunov function for $(\Sigma_\M)$. \end{proposition} Due to Proposition~\ref{p-basic-universal}, the continuous differentiability outside the origin of the common Lyapunov function is not a restrictive assumption when checking the uniform exponential stability of a linear switched system.
+is absolutely homogeneous and a nonstrict common Lyapunov function for $(\Sigma_\M)$. \end{proposition} Due to Proposition~\ref{p-basic-universal}, the continuous differentiability outside the origin of the common Lyapunov function is not a restrictive assumption when checking the uniform exponential stability of a linear switched system.
 On the other hand, the uniform stability of $(\Sigma_{\M})$ does not always imply the existence of a $\mathcal{C}^1$ nonstrict common Lyapunov function (see e.g. \cite[Example 3]{chitour-gaye-mason}).
 Furthermore, even in case of uniform exponential stability, it may be useful to provide a criterion to ensure the existence of a common Lyapunov function in a class of non-differentiable functions, such as piecewise linear or piecewise quadratic ones.
 For these reasons we introduce below a criterion which generalizes Equation~\eqref{eq:strict-decrease} and characterizes the family of (possibly nonstrict) common Lyapunov functions in a nonsmooth setting.
-We refer to \cite[Proposition1]{bacciotti-ceragioli} for a similar result in the context of differential inclusions.
+We refer to \cite[Proposition 1]{bacciotti-ceragioli} for a similar result in the context of differential inclusions.

 We need the following preliminary result, which expresses the variation of a convex function $V$ along a trajectory in terms of the subdifferential of $V$.
 Recall that the subdifferential $\partial V(x)$ at a point $x\in \R^n$ is defined as